IBM/istio101/workshop/README.md

 # Beyond the Basics: Istio and IBM Cloud Kubernetes Service
-[Istio](https://www.ibm.com/cloud/info/istio) is an open platform to connect, secure, and manage a network of microservices, also known as a service mesh, on cloud platforms such as Kubernetes in IBM Cloud Kubernetes Service.
-With Istio, You can manage network traffic, load balance across microservices, enforce access policies, verify service identity on the service mesh, and more.
+[Istio](https://www.ibm.com/cloud/info/istio) is an open platform to connect, secure, control and observe microservices, also known as a service mesh, on cloud platforms such as Kubernetes in IBM Cloud Kubernetes Service and VMs.
+With Istio, You can manage network traffic, load balance across microservices, enforce access policies, verify service identity, secure microservice communication and observe what exactly is going on with your microservices.

-In this course, you can see how to install Istio alongside microservices for a simple mock app called Guestbook.
-When you deploy Guestbook's microservices into an IBM Cloud Kubernetes Service cluster where Istio is installed, you inject the Istio Envoy sidecar proxies in the pods of each microservice.
+In this course, you can see how to install Istio alongside microservices for a simple mock app called [Guestbook](https://github.com/IBM/guestbook).
+When you deploy Guestbook's microservices into an IBM Cloud Kubernetes Service cluster where Istio is installed, you can choose to inject the Istio Envoy sidecar proxies in the pods of certain microservices.

-**Note**: Some configurations and features of the Istio platform are still under development and are subject to change based on user feedback.
-Allow a few months for stablilization before you use Istio in production.

 ## Objectives
 After you complete this course, you'll be able to: